plotdb/uploadr/README.md

      - `len`: file size
      - `item`: object in `files` array that is making progress.
    - `opt`: the provider config object.
+   - `data`: additional data to pass to server.
+     - packed by `FormData` and accessible through `req.fields.data` as string when using `express-formidable`.
+     - need to manually parse to JSON in server, if a JSON object is passed from client.
  - provider function should always return a Promise which resolves a list of objects when upload is finished.
    - resolved object in list should contains following members:
      - `id`: unique id for this file.